New directors can deepen their knowledge of the company by having one‑on‑one discussions with a number of key business leaders.

 Following the initial orientation session, a new board member may find it valuable to meet one‑on‑one with other leaders in the business, such as the CEO; CFO; CRO (or chief risk officer equivalent); CIO; CISO; and leaders of sales, operations, marketing, and HR to get their views on key company‑wide issues, including:

 Business leaders can also provide important insights on issues specific to their areas of focus and responsibility.
-See section Discussion topics for other topics to explore.

 Board members can also get a good view of the company by going beyond the C‑suite: Visit the factories, stores, etc., as applicable to your company.